CKS-Systems/manifest/client/rust/README.md

 become worthwhile to also utilize the local one which will have less trouble landing tx, but might not see the global orders.

+There is a swap_v2 instruction that can be swapped in for the swap instruction if required.
+The call data is the same, the only difference is that the swap_v2 allows a separate owner of the user token accounts from the gas/rent payer of the tx.
+This is useful when a router has intermediate token accounts owned by their program and not the user.
+If that is not the case, the normal swap ix should suffice.

 ### Testing

 ```